When Downtime is the Best Thing for Your Job Search

 “What is helpful and healing for you?”
 Regina asks.
 “For some, it’s being around other people.
 Especially little children!
 They can change our perspective.”
 For others, it’s time alone reading a book or time outside playing with a pet.
-It’s impossible to prioritise time to recharge unless you know what recharges you.
+It’s impossible to prioritize time to recharge unless you know what recharges you.

-Making time to pursue something you are passionate about can spark creative energy and refresh you in new ways.
+Making time to pursue something you are passionate about can spark creative energy and refresh your job search in new ways.
 Think about something that brings you sheer joy and puts a smile on your face.
 When was the last time you spent time doing that thing?
 Instead of spending a few more hours on your résumé / CV, perhaps it’s time to tap into that thing again to boost your confidence, energy, or creativity.

 FOMO (fear of missing out) is a real challenge for some.